Reporting

 We count what you record.

-Most MS4 software wants you to type your counts straight into the annual report — or generates a compliance score from fields it half-populated.
-NPDESTracker takes the opposite approach: every count in the report is computed from the underlying records logged through the year.
+Every count in the annual report is computed from the underlying records logged through the year.
 If you ran 14 construction inspections last quarter, the report sees 14, traceable to those 14 records.
 The full inspection workflow is detailed on the inspections page.

 Counts roll up from